Timeline

 Paper Presentation and Poster Awards

-Best paper and best paper presentation awards were selected by the program chairs and awards chairs: Mélina Skouras, He Wang, Yin Yang, and Anne-Hélène Olivier.
+Best paper and best paper presentation awards were selected by the program chairs and awards chairs: Yin Yang, Bo Zhu, Jason Peng and Lingjie Liu.
 Best posters were selected by popular vote at the posters reception.

 Best Paper